Amal-BB/Tic-Tac-Toe-Game/README.md

 * ### **Code**

-   The project code was developed by me (Amal-BB), with some ideas modified and some bugs solved by the following tutorials.
+   The project code was developed by me (Amal-BB), with some ideas have been modified and some bugs have been fixed via the following tutorials.

    * The general idea of how creating the game variables was taken from [Webtips tutorial](https://www.webtips.dev/tic-tac-toe-in-javascript) with new modifications have been added and developed for the current project.